GSA/digitalgov.gov/content/posts/2013/09/2013-09-18-making-mobile-gov-user-experience-recommendations.md

 We then asked you to set priorities and help hone a set of useful, actionable user experience guidelines and recommendations that agencies could adopt.
 More than 100 people from 35 federal agencies, states, the private sector and academia helped rank these practices in our crowdsourcing effort.

-We took the feedback, did some analysis and posted these <a title="Mobile User Experience Guidelines and Recommendations" href="{{< ref "mobile-user-experience-guidelines-and-recommendations.md" >}}" target="_blank">guidelines and recommendations</a> developed by Mobile Gov practitioners.
+We took the feedback, did some analysis and posted these <a title="Mobile User Experience Guidelines and Recommendations" href="{{ ref . "mobile-user-experience-guidelines-and-recommendations.md" }}" target="_blank">guidelines and recommendations</a> developed by Mobile Gov practitioners.

 **What We Found**